-- Give one person clean water. $25 brings one person clean water for life.
+- Give one person clean water. $25 brings one person safe water.
 Our goal is to help 200 people this year in the spirit of World Water Day.
 Pass it on!

 - Water.org is active participant in developing and supporting World Water Day activities in Washington DC.
 Advocacy and learning events will be held in DC on March 21 and 22nd.
 If you are in the area, this is a good opportunity to learn more, engage, show support for critical WASH Issues, and urge engagement from Congress.
 Learn more about these or how you can participate at waterday.org/events.